jibingl/CCNA-CCNP/BGP.md

 # Border Gateway Protocol
-BGP is an exterior gateway protocol designed to exchange routing and reachability information among ASes on the Internet.
+BGP is an exterior gateway protocol (EGP) designed to exchange routing and reachability information among ASes on the Internet.
 - IBGP (Internal BGP) - Within an AS
 - EBGP (External BGP) - AS to AS